Bohemian Reformation: Czech (Bohemian, Moravian) Brethren

 The Unity of the Brethren (Unitas fratrum, Jednota bratrská) was founded in 1457 by Bohemian followers of Jan Hus who were disappointed by the religious development in their country, especially by the wars which were led in the name of God.
 They were strongly impacted by the teaching of Petr Chelčický and the early Unity was also in touch with the Waldensians.
 The Bohemian Brethren were known for their radical biblicism.
 After a certain amount of hesitation they decided to deny the apostolic succession and to establish a distinct church.
-Considered to be heretics and persecuted by both Roman Catholics and Utraquists (Hussites, Calixtines) they became tolerant to other Christian denominations.
+Considered to be heretics and persecuted by both Catholics and Utraquists (Hussites, Calixtines) they became tolerant to other Christian denominations.
 They did not believe themselves to be the only true church.
 They even did not want to be called a church but used the term unity to describe their denomination, for they believed there was only one Church of Christ which was invisible.

 The Unity of the Brethren executed the first Czech Bible translation from the original languages.
 This work was initiated by Brethren's bishop Jan Blahoslav who translated the New Testament from Greek in 1564.
 The complete Bible was published in six volumes between 1579 and 1593 with extensive annotations.
 It was printed in a Moravian fortified house in Kralice nad Oslavou, therefore it is called the Kralice Bible.
 It was the first Czech Bible in which the verses were numbered.